OpenDreamKit/OpenDreamKit.github.io/_posts/2018-06-20-Hamburg-DisseminationWorkshop-SteeringMeeting.md

 09:00 XTOB1.01 Session 1

 - Presentations of participants eager to share their activities or ideas on dissem. and comm. content
-  - XFEL presentation on JOOMMF and dissemination workshops
+  - XFEL presentation on Jupyter OOMMF and dissemination workshops
 - Brainstorming if needed and/or writing of content (use cases, etc)

 *10:30 Coffee break*